 On the other hand, the water-based finish is thinner and dries much harder, making it easier to scratch.
 If you are the average Minnesota family that has pets and kids, this might not be a good choice.
 Scrapes are easier to create than most people realize, as moving furniture, pet nails, and kids’ toys can all lead to small marks that deepen over time.
 In addition, since the water-based finish is thinner, it takes more coats to protect your floors.
-Usually a contractor will recommend that you have it coated three times.
-More coats will take more time, versus oil-based finish, which usually requires only two coats.
+Usually, a contractor will recommend that you have it coated three times minimum.
+More coats will take more time, sometimes a 4th coat could be necessary for a water-based finish.

 Does Polyurethane Have Lingering Odors?

 Water-based finish tends not to be as strong smelling as oil-based finishes.
 However, you should be aware that both types of polyurethane will still leave behind an odor.
-Both will go away in a short amount of time.
+Oil base takes about 2 weeks longer to cure, and we expect the odor of oil to linger 1-2 weeks longer than water.
 Because water-based will likely need more coats, the time that the smell lingers could be not that much different in the long run.

 Does Oil or Water-Based Finish Dry Quicker?

-In theory, a water-based finish dries quicker than an oil-based finish, and you can often place the second coat on the same day.
-However, keep in mind that it will usually require three coats, so the job will still take two days.
+In theory, a water-based finish dries quicker than an oil-based finish, and you can place the second coat on the same day, but that is rarely possible due to scheduling.
+However, keep in mind that it will require three or four coats, so the job will still take more than two days.
 On the other hand, the oil needs about 12-16 hours to dry, so it is usually recommended to let it dry overnight and apply the second coat the next day.

 While we can work with both, at Dave’s Floor Sanding, we recommend oil-based polyurethane finishes for wood floors in Minnesota because it is a tried and true solution.
 Oil-based products generally have a longer lifespan.